-However, for the one in seven people facing hunger in Middle Tennessee, accessing fresh produce, calcium-packed dairy, and protein-rich meats is a challenge.
+However, for the one in eight people facing hunger in Middle Tennessee, accessing fresh produce, calcium-packed dairy, and protein-rich meats is a challenge.
 Less expensive alternatives are often low in nutrients and can have harmful effects on their long-term health.

 In honor of Nutrition Month, we spoke with Kelly Troutt, Registered Dietitian and Clinical Nutrition Supervisor at Sumner Regional Medical Center, a part of LifePoint Health, about the relationship between health and hunger and how nutrition is the key to making communities healthier.